How to Teach Your Dog to Walk on a Leash and to Stop Dog From Pulling on Leash

 Become A Statute On Leash: I only recommend this technique if your dog is in a harness.
 When your dog’s leash is tight, just stop.
 After you stop, make a smooching sound and as soon as your dog returns to you, praise and continue to walk.

 Combinations You can choose a combination of the above methods, even during one walking exercise.
 The important thing to remember is that you are teaching your dog that when his leash is tight, he will not be moving forward.
 I will say it again: have patience.
-Teaching your dog to walk politely on a leash around so many fun smells and distractions is very challenging and takes lots of practice and experiences, but is absolutely worth it in the end.
+Teaching your dog to walk politely on a leash around so many fun smells and distractions are very challenging and takes lots of practice and experiences, but is absolutely worth it in the end.
 It may take a good year of actively working with your dog, but then you have 10+ years of a great walking partner!
 Have fun, and get moving.

 Do you enjoy walking your dog?
 Tell me in the comments.